 Wholesalers operate as middlemen between product manufacturers and retailers or other businesses.
 They make a profit by buying products in bulk at a discount and reselling them in smaller quantities at a higher price to individual retailers.
 Many distributors specialize in specific industry sectors or product categories and build up a great deal of valuable industry expertise.
 This helps them provide value to their suppliers and customers, while distinguishing themselves from competitors.

-The terms “wholesaler” and “distributor” are sometimes used interchangeably to describe any companies that buy products from manufacturers and sell them to retailers and other businesses (as opposed to selling directly to consumers).
+The terms “wholesaler” and “distributor” are sometimes used interchangeably to describe any company that buys products from manufacturers and sells them to retailers and other businesses (as opposed to selling directly to consumers).
 However, the term “distributor” is often applied more specifically to a narrower subset of companies that have long-term relationships with particular manufacturers and help market and support their products.

 To further muddy the waters, the way wholesalers and distributors are described can vary by industry and product.
 Some of the other common labels include: